jbadger3/inspectomop/README.md

     return inspector.execute(statement)
 ```

-So using sqlAlchemy any user can create custom queries  that can be shared accross intitutions and database management systems.

 ## Who is this for?

-**inspectomop** is for any python 3 programmers with an interest in interfacing with an EHR relational database formatted to follow the OMOP CDM standard.
+**inspectomop** is for any python 3 programmer with an interest in interfacing with an EHR relational database formatted to follow the OMOP CDM standard.

 The OHDSI group has developed and excellent library of tools written in R, but there are few, if any tools, for the python community.